 FOR MORE INFO

-Readers who enjoyed The Curious Incident of the Dog in the Night-Time might also enjoy these titles:
+Readers who enjoyed Who Owns the Ice House? might also enjoy these titles:

 From the Ground Up by Howard Schultz.
 2019.
 The founder of Starbucks shares his untold personal story--from his childhood in Brooklyn's housing projects to his rise as a business icon--and lays out his vision for how companies can improve their social impact.

 High-Hanging Fruit by Mark Rampolla.
 2016.
 The founder of ZICO coconut water shares strategies for building profitable companies that are socially and environmentally healthy, explaining how to harness personal values to create products and services that will resonate with consumers while making a positive impact.